shenwanxiang/ChemBench/README.md

 To date, many researchers have developed different molecule deep learning models, However, I found these paper use different random seed to split their dataset in the "Random Split" option, besides, the different scaffold splitting methods are also used.
 In order to provide easy-to-use and not confusing data split results, here I provide the indexes of the training set, validation set, and test set corresponding to the benchmark dataset.

-The basis of the split is from the literature： [Wu et al's work](https://pubs.rsc.org/en/content/articlelanding/2018/sc/c7sc02664a#!divAbstract)
+The basis of the split is from the literature： [Wu et al's work](https://pubs.rsc.org/en/content/articlelanding/2018/sc/c7sc02664a#!divAbstract) except for the ChEMBL dataset

 Note that the ChEMBL dataset is orignal from [Mayr et al's work](https://pubs.rsc.org/en/Content/ArticleLanding/2018/SC/c8sc00148k#!divAbstract), the preocessed data from [Yang et al's work]( https://pubs-acs-org.libproxy1.nus.edu.sg/doi/pdf/10.1021/acs.jcim.9b00237).
 This dataset is splitted by the scaffold split method, the induces of 10,11,12 is taken from their code repo [chemprop] ()